qgindi/LibreAutomate/README.md

 ## How to build
 Need Visual Studio 2022 with C#, C++, .NET 6.0 SDK and Windows 10 or 11 SDK.
 Need Windows 10 or 11 64-bit; not tested on Win7.

+1. Download and extract.
+Or git clone.
+Open the solution folder.
+2. The repository does not contain some big binary files.
+To get them:
+    - Install the latest version of [LibreAutomate](https://www.libreautomate.com/).
+    - From `C:\Program Files\LibreAutomate` copy the `Roslyn` folder and all `.db` files to the `_` subfolder of the solution.
-1. Open Au.sln in Visual Studio.
+3. Open `Au.sln` in Visual Studio.
-2. Build solution (not just the startup project).
+4. Build solution (not just the startup project).
-3. Switch to platform x86, build solution, switch back to AnyCPU.
+5. Switch to platform x86, build solution, switch back to AnyCPU.
-4. Run Au.Editor project.
+6. Run `Au.Editor` project.
 It should open the editor window.